USA

 Overview

-Ben Shelton turned pro in 2022 and is making his Laver Cup debut with Team World in Vancouver.
-On his first overseas trip, he advanced to the Australian Open 2023 quarterfinals and, at the age of 20, became the youngest American man to reach the last eight in a Grand Slam since Andy Roddick’s 2002 US Open run at the same age.
-He relished the spotlight again at the US Open, with a sensational run to the semifinals, proving once again that he plays his best tennis in high-stakes matches.
+In just three years he has transitioned from the US college system to become a leading American on the pro circuit, ranked second behind compatriot Taylor Fritz in the top 10.
+On his first overseas trip, Shelton advanced to the Australian Open 2023 quarterfinals and, at the age of 20, became the youngest American man to reach the last eight in a Grand Slam since Andy Roddick’s 2002 US Open run at the same age.
+He relished the spotlight again at the 2023 US Open, with a sensational run to the semifinals, proving once again that he plays his best tennis in high stakes matches.
+In 2025 he reached the semis at the Australian Open and the quarterfinals at Wimbledon.

 Off Court

-Ben is coached by his father, Bryan, a former world No.55-ranked professional who now travels full time with his son after a long career with the University of Florida.
-Ben began playing tennis at age 10 and competed for the University of Florida, winning the 2021 NCAA men’s team title and the 2022 NCAA singles title before turning pro.
-He has continued to study entrepreneurship and international business remotely, and says his dream job is working on Wall Street.
+Shelton is coached by his father, Bryan, a former world No.55-ranked professional who now travels full time with his son after a long career with the University of Florida.
+Shelton began playing tennis at age 10 and competed for the University of Florida, winning the 2021 NCAA men’s team title and the 2022 NCAA singles title before turning pro.
+He has continued to study entrepreneurship and international business remotely and says his dream job is working on Wall Street.
+He played quarterback in American football before switching his focus to tennis.

 Career